marina601/discover-malta/TESTING.md

         - Trips.html
         - Trip Details page

-    - Once *Update* button has been pressed the user will be redirected to the `update_trip.html` page.
+    - Once the *Update* button has been pressed the user will be redirected to the `update_trip.html` page.
     - Alert will tell the user which trip they are updating.
     - Once the trip has been amended and form requirements are satisfied, the updated information will be saved to the database.
     - The user will be redirected to the *trip details* page.
     - Alert will be displayed letting the user know the information has been saved.

-    - Once *Delete* button has been pressed, an alert in the form of a modal will appear asking the user to confirm their decision.
+    - Once the *Delete* button has been pressed, an alert in the form of a modal will appear asking the user to confirm their decision.
     - If this is an intentional action, the trip will be deleted from the database.

 8. As a business owner, I want to provide the user with search and filter functionality for products to enable easy access to the database.